Insider’s Guide to Vintage Shopping in Paris

 Many Locations: 10 boulevard Montmartre 75009; Saint Germain 125 boulevard Saint-Germain 75006; Kilo Shop Kawaii 30 rue des Rosiers 75004; Kilo Shop Kawaii 65 rue de la Verrerie 75004; Kilo Shop Le Marais 69 rue de la Verrerie 75004

 Opening hours vary by locatio but usually open Monday-Saturday11am-7:30pm; Sunday 2pm-7:30pm

 3. Tilt Vintage

-Tilt Vintage has a few locations throughout Paris.
-The boutique in the 6th arrondissement, located not too far from the Luxembourg Gardens, is clean, open, and filled with racks and racks of vintage gems just waiting for you to sort through.
-For me, it has a vibe that lands in between Free’p’star and the Kilo Shop, as while there is a lot to choose from, you don’t get that suffocated feeling you can sometimes get while hunting for vintage treasures.
+Tilt Vintage has two locations throughout Paris.
+The boutique in the 6th arrondissement, located not too far from the Luxembourg Gardens.
+It is clean, open, and filled with racks and racks of vintage gems just waiting for you to sort through.
+For me, it has a vibe that lands in between Free’p’star and the Kilo Shop.
+While there is a lot to choose from here, you don’t get that suffocated feeling you can sometimes get while hunting for vintage treasures.